ouija/android-x86-toshiba_encore2/Android-x86-8.1r5/README.md

 * Sleep issue seem to occur more frequently when OTG -> USB storage is connected.
 * If still having issues resuming from suspend/sleep, you can try using `intel_idle.max_state=1`, `intel_idle.max_cstate=1` and `i915.enable_execlists=0` boot args in GRUB (`android.cfg`).
 * Using `setprop power.nonboot-cpu-off 0` via `/etc/init.sh` script may also resolve sleep crash.
-* **Note that using the `AUTO INSTALL` method is recommended to properly enable hibernation and create the required swap patition!**
 * For Netflix support, use version [4.16 build 15172](https://netflixhelp.s3.amazonaws.com/netflix-4.16-15172-release.apk) _(do not update after installing)_